Skip to main content

 • The Kathleen Price Bryan Fund recognizes students’ achievements in school and in the community.

-• The Iris Carlton-LaNey Scholarship was established in 2017 by an alumnus of our School to honor Iris Carlton-LaNey, who retired as Berg-Beach Distinguished Professor in 2020.
-The fund provides support for underrepresented MSW students who are pursuing careers as social work professionals in the areas of social justice and racial equity.
+• The Iris Carlton-LaNey Scholarship was established in 2017 by a School of Social Work alumnus to honor Berg-Beach Distinguished Professor Iris Carlton-LaNey.
+The fund provides financial support for MSW students who are pursuing careers as social work professionals in the areas of social justice and racial equity.

 • The Chaney-Jacobs-Preyer Scholarship Fund was established in 2005 by L. Richardson Preyer Jr. and Marilyn Jacobs Preyer in consideration of their abiding interest in our School and concern for helping students with financial need.
 Recipients will have demonstrated a sound academic record and financial need.